istvanilyes/rajk-econometrics/README.md

 # rajk-econometrics
-Econometrics Course at Rajk College for Advanced Studies\n Data and hungarian slides
+Econometrics Course at Rajk College for Advanced Studies

+Data and hungarian slides